redboltz/mqtt-broker-tokio/README.md

   - Subscribe QoS is automatically adjusted to `min(requested_qos, maximum_qos)`
   - Publish QoS exceeding this limit results in DISCONNECT with `QoS not supported` (0x9B)

+- **`--mqtt-receive-maximum`**: Control receive maximum
+  - Sets the maximum number of QoS 1 and QoS 2 messages that can be processed concurrently (default: None - no limit)
+  - Valid values: 1-65535
+  - When set, clients are notified via the `Receive Maximum` property in CONNACK
+  - The underlying mqtt-endpoint-tokio and mqtt-protocol-core libraries handle flow control automatically

 ### Example Usage

 ```bash